Bavfalcon9/Nitro/ReadMe.md

 ```

 #### Getting cached users/guilds and invites.
-When enabled, you can get cached properties by using: `client.cache.$PROPERTY`, where `$PROPERTY` is the cache option you want to get.
+When enabled, you can get cached properties by using: `client.$PROPERTY`, where `$PROPERTY` is the cache option you want to get.
-If you have caching disabled, it is important to note that attempting to access these properties will throw an error: `Feature Disabled Error: Caching must be enabled to access "client.cache.users"`.
+If you have caching disabled, it is important to note that attempting to access these properties will throw an error: `Feature Disabled Error: Caching must be enabled to access "client.$PROPERTY"`.

 **Example 1:** Getting cached users from the client.
 ```ts